wjakew/done/README.md

 - `removekey`: This command is used to remove an API key for a user.
 It requires one additional argument: the user's email.
 Usage: `removekey <user_email>`.

+- `createtoken`: This command is used to create a new token for a user.
+It requires one additional argument - user email.
+Usage: `createtoken <user_email>`.

 - `terminal`: This command is used to display a terminal prompt.
 It does not require any additional arguments.
 Usage: `terminal`.

 - `debug`: This command is used to display a debug prompt.
 It does not require any additional arguments.
 Usage: `debug`.